 Here are a few ways you can ensure your child is as safe as possible:

-- Keep them in their current seat until they outgrow it rather than transition them when they reach the age requirements by law.
+Keep them in their current seat until they outgrow it rather than transition them when they reach the age requirements by law.
 Newer car seats have shoulder height markers, which make it easier to see when a child has outgrown the seat.
 Once the child’s shoulders reach the highest marker, the child should move to the next type of restraint (or a more accommodating restraint of the same type), where their shoulders line up with (or are above) the lowest marker.
 In seats without shoulder makers, you should move your child up when their shoulders are higher than where the harness straps come out (at their highest point).
+Find car care products and spare parts in the latest Supercheap Auto Catalogue.

-- Use booster seats with just a lap-sash seatbelts always.
-Secure your child in a seat with a built-in harness for as long as they fit then when they move to a booster seat, only use it where a lap-sash seatbelt is available.
+Secure your child in a seat with a built-in harness for as long as they fit, even if they’ve turned four years old.
+When they do move to a booster seat, only use it where a lap-sash seatbelt is available (not in the middle where sometimes only a lap belt is available).

-- Use high-back booster seats rather than booster cushions.
-While booster cushions are legal to use, they’re not the safest option.
+Small booster cushions are not the safest option.
 Booster seats with a back and side wings offer more protection.

 How do I know my child car restraint is properly installed?

 A child car seat isn’t an easy thing to install correctly – especially if you’ve never done it before or if you are sleep-deprived!
 Here are some tips on making sure your child car seat is installed properly.

 1. Have your child car seat professionally installed.